leathumbiran02/GreenTechResolutions/README.md

-# GreenTechResolutions - A smart aquaponics system
+# GreenTechResolutions - A Smart Aquaponics System

 A group project for the 2023 Hack Jam.